Housing Series: Confident complaint handling skills – 7 key questions to ask

 As we consider the self-talk of individual service-givers in the moment of receiving a complaint, it’s vital that each one can feel supported and certain that the organisation will do what is necessary to fix the situation.
 They need to be confident in their ability to respond straightaway with the right words and swift action to demonstrate to the customer that their feedback is being taken seriously.

 One tool from MGI’s Customer Service Toolkit will immediately empower your people with greater confidence and capability to respond to any complaint, criticism or feedback.
 We call it Glad > Sure > Sorry.
-It is a very simple and powerful tool that when used authentically truly empowers and increases ability to respond in any feedback situations.
+It is a simple and powerful tool that when used authentically truly empowers and increases a service provider’s ability to respond in any feedback situation.

-Click here for a copy of our 1-page summary of this go-to tool for complaints and emails.
+Click here to download a copy of our 1-page summary of this go-to tool for complaints and emails.

-Being equipped with the right skills and resources will result in a workforce that is empowered with confidence and capability, safe in the knowledge that they have what it takes to deliver a positive response.
+Being equipped with the right skills and resources will result in a workforce that is empowered with confidence and capability, safe in the knowledge that they have what it takes to deliver a positive, solution-focused response every time.

 Connect with us